-The T-54 and T-55 series of main battle tanks have the distinction of being the most widely produced tanks in history, exceeding even the production runs of the wartime T-34 and M4 Sherman when Soviet as well as license-production is included.
-The T-54/55 were revolutionary designs for their day, being arguably the first true main battle tanks developed in the Soviet Union given their combination of armament, armor and speed (although Soviet authorities designated them as medium tanks likely because heavies like the IS-3 and T-10 were still in service).
-Its layout also became standard for all Soviet tanks since then, characterized by the rounded (nearly hemispherical in the T-55) cast turret that provided excellent ballistic protection for its time despite its cramped nature compared to taller but roomier Western tanks.
-The relatively small profile is also an advantage although this limits the gun's depression, a problem also seen in its successors.
-Armor was adequate for its time, particularly up front, but weaker side and rear armor made it vulnerable in more closed environments.
-The T-54/T-55 series were based on the 100-mm D-10T rifled gun, which had been previously seen in an earlier incarnation in the wartime SU-100 assault gun.
-This was competitive with contemporary NATO guns, at least until the introduction of the British L7 in the late 1950s.
-This disadvantage was partly compensated by the addition of 9M117 (AT-10) ATGMs in later versions although hull limitations meant the T-55 could not be upgraded with more powerful guns.
+The T-54 and T-55 series (variants of the same design) have the distinction of being the most widely produced tanks in history, exceeding even the wartime production runs of the T-34 and M4 Sherman when Soviet as well as license-production is included.
+The original T-54 was designed as a successor to the T-34 medium tank but boasted an unprecedented combination of armament, armor, and speed which arguably made it one of the first main battle tanks even if it was not initially considered as such.
+The T-54 was the first Soviet tank which adopted the characteristic dome-shaped cast turret that provided excellent ballistic protection for its time despite its cramped nature compared to taller but roomier Western tanks.
+The relatively small profile was also an advantage although this limited the gun's depression, a problem also seen in its successors.
+Armor along the frontal arc was exceptional for a medium tank of its time, all the more considering this was achieved with a weight of less than 40 tons which was significantly less than its main NATO contemporaries like the British Centurion and US Patton series.
+Armament of the T-54/55 was based around the 100-mm D-10T rifled gun, which had been previously seen in an earlier incarnation in the wartime SU-100 assault gun.
+This was competitive with contemporary NATO guns, at least until the introduction of the British L7 in the late 1950s, but hull limitations meant that it could not be upgraded with higher caliber guns later in its production run.
+A 12.7-mm DShK heavy anti-aircraft machine gun was fitted on most variants (oddly removed on the T-55 initially) while the T-54 and original T-55 variant were also the last Soviet tanks to feature a bow machine gun.
+A novel defensive feature was the ability to lay a smoke screen by injecting diesel fuel into the exhaust, a feature that remained present in all subsequent diesel-fueled Soviet tanks.
 Though absent on the T-54, the T-55 became the first Soviet tank with NBC protection to provide survivability in a nuclear environment.
-It was also able to lay a smoke screen by injecting diesel fuel into the exhaust, a feature that remained present in all subsequent diesel-fueled Soviet tanks.
-The T-54 entered Soviet service shortly after World War II with the T-55 following suit in the late 1950s, becoming the mainstay of Soviet tank forces throughout the first half of the Cold War and largely rendering heavy tanks obsolete.
-More advanced fire control systems including laser designators as well as appliqué armor was also added to keep the large inventories of these vehicles competitive into the 1980s, though it has been relegated to storage since.
+More advanced fire control systems including laser designators as well as appliqué and explosive reactive armor and even early active protection systems were also added to keep the Soviet Army's large inventories of these vehicles competitive into the 1980s.
+The end of the Cold War, however, saw most of them relegated to storage or sold off.
+Though it entered Red Army service shortly after the end of World War II, mass production of the T-54 did not begin until the end of the 1940s with the T-55 following up a decade later.
 License production of the T-54 took place in China (as the Type 59), and of the T-55 in Poland and Czechoslovakia.
 Up to 50 countries eventually adopted it for service, and it saw action in the Indo-Pakistani and Arab-Israeli wars (where it proved to be roughly equal to the US M48), the Vietnam War, the Iran-Iraq War, as well as the Gulf War, by which time they were thoroughly outclassed by modern Western designs and as a consequence suffered heavy losses.
-More notoriously, the T-54 and T-55 were used in large numbers to repress anti-Soviet uprisings in Hungary (1956) and Czechoslovakia (1968), with a number of them destroyed by partisans.
-Despite its obsolescence, the T-55 remains in service with dozens of countries worldwide thanks to its low cost and good reliability, and availability of upgrades (including Western equipment) in order to remain viable in the modern battlefield.
+In Soviet service, T-54/55s were used in large numbers to repress anti-Soviet uprisings in Hungary (1956) and Czechoslovakia (1968), with a number of them destroyed by partisans.
+T-55s were later deployed during the Soviet-Afghan War in the 1980s as newer tanks were seen as unnecessary for an infantry-based conflict.
+In Russian service, small numbers have also been reactivated for use in the Russian-Ukraine war, although primarily for fire support while Ukraine has also utilized the Slovenian-upgraded M-55S.
+Despite its obsolescence, the T-55 remains in service with dozens of countries worldwide thanks to its low cost and good reliability, and availability of upgrades (including Western equipment) in order to remain viable.

 Design | T-54 (M1953) | T-54A | T-55A | T-55AM |